NatLibFi/FintoAI/README.md

 List the pods of the test instance using a label selector (build/deploy pods are excluded)

     oc get pods -l app.kubernetes.io/instance=ai-dev-finto-fi

+List all resources of the test instance

+    oc get all -l app.kubernetes.io/instance=ai-dev-finto-fi

 Follow logs from the pods of the test instance